The opposition to smart meters in Arizona

 The plan defined a non-automated meter as analog and not wireless, which left the door open for the older type analog PLC meters.
 It also stated that opt-out customers assume all liabilities for using the meters.

-And, it stated, a customer who changes to a smart meter cannot change back for twelve months, which could be a real “gotcha” if a customer is sold on one of the rate plans that requires a smart meter (such as any time-of-use plans).
+And, it stated, a customer who changes to a smart meter cannot change back for twelve months, which could be a real "gotcha" if a customer is sold on one of the rate plans that requires a smart meter (such as any time-of-use plans) and is not told the meter will be changed.

 One filing mentioned a disabled woman on an income so low that the $30 fee comprised 4.1% of her income.
 Others pointed out that some people with close neighbors may have to pay multiple opt-out fees.
 And why charge an initial fee for people who already had an analog meter and no need for a service visit to change it?